SAN SEBASTIÁN 2024: My Eternal Summer (2024) (Min Evige Sommer)

 My Eternal Summer is a strong and tender debut for a new Danish writer/director.

-My Eternal Summer premiered at the San Sebastián International Film Festival on 23 September 2024 and screens at the BFI London Film Festival on 12 October 2024.
+My Eternal Summer premiered at the San Sebastián International Film Festival on 23 September 2024.
 International representation is by The PR Factory and world sales by TrustNordisk

 Join the discussion